darshandarekar/Walmart_Sales_Prediction/README.md

 ### Features.csv
 It has eleven columns.
 Store: the store number Date: the week
 Temperature: average temperature in the region.
 Fuel_Price: cost of fuel in the region MarkDown1–5: anonymized data related to promotional markdowns that Walmart is running.
-Markdown data is only available after Nov 2011, and is not available for all stores all the time.
 Any missing value is marked with an NA.
 Selected holiday markdown events are included in the dataset.
 These markdowns are known to affect sales, but it is challenging to predict which departments are affected and the extent of the impact.
 CPI — the consumer price index Unemployment : the unemployment rate.
 IsHoliday: whether the week is a special holiday week